klaudjoshkurta/klaudjoshkurta/README.md

 ### Hi, I'm Klaudjo and I love building apps.
 Highly motivated and results-oriented frontend developer with 5+ years of experience building and maintaining responsive and user-friendly websites and web applications.
 Proven ability to modernize legacy systems, optimize performance, and design engaging user interfaces.
-Expertise in JavaScript, Typescript, Vue, React, and a range of frontend technologies
+Expertise in JavaScript, Typescript, Vue, React, and a range of frontend technologies.
 <!--
 Jan
 [01/01][02/01][03/01][04/01][05/01][06/01][07/01]